ATP-Dependent Mismatch Recognition in DNA Replication Mismatch Repair: Introduction

 \section{Introduction}

-DNA polymerases efficiently replicate the genome by pairing nucleotide bases opposite their complementary template base to enable the correct and complete transfer of genetic information during cell division.
-However, despite the polymerase proofreading ability, bases are occasionally misincorporated, resulting in mismatches (non-Watson/Crick base pairs and insertion/deletion errors), with an error frequency of $\sim 10^{-7}$ \cite{mcculloch2008}.
-DNA mismatch repair (MMR) \cite{kunkel2005,modrich2016}, by correcting mismatches, increases the fidelity of DNA replication by as high as 1000-fold \cite{schofield2003}, resulting in fidelity as high as one error per $10^{10}$ base pairs \cite{fijalkowska2012,lee2012}.
+DNA polymerases efficiently replicate the genome by pairing nucleotide bases with their complementary template bases, enabling the accurate transfer of genetic information during cell division.
+However, despite the polymerase's proofreading ability, occasional misincorporation of bases occurs, resulting in mismatches such as non-Watson/Crick base pairs and insertion/deletion errors, with an error frequency of approximately $10^{-7}$~\cite{mcculloch2008}.
+DNA mismatch repair (MMR)~\cite{kunkel2005,modrich2016} corrects these mismatches, increasing the fidelity of DNA replication by up to 1000-fold~\cite{schofield2003}.
+This leads to a fidelity as high as one error per $10^{10}$ base pairs~\cite{fijalkowska2012,lee2012}.

-The main enzymes in the canonical MMR pathway are MutS \cite{eisen1998}, MutL \cite{lin2007}, and their homologs.
-MutS is an asymmetric disc-shaped dimer containing two channels separated by Domains I, with the DNA in the lower channel and the ATPase sites at the top of the upper channel \cite{borsellini2022}.
-MutL is also a dimer, with N-terminal ATPase domains that can be loaded onto DNA by MutS \cite{groothuizen2015}.
-The popular picture of MMR is that MutS scans DNA for mismatches without using energy and, upon detection, recruits MutL, which subsequently activates the repair process \cite{jiricny2006,fishel2015}.
-However, this picture cannot account for all experiments \cite{liu2016}.
-A recent experiment \cite{hao2020} indicates that mismatch recognition needs adenosine triphosphate (ATP) and MutL besides MutS.
-The knowledge of MMR is incomplete.
-Meanwhile, many archaeal species are not with MutS/MutL pathway, but rather with potential NucS/EndoMS pathway \cite{ishino2016,nakae2016,white2018,marshall2020}.
-Even if our knowledge is complete in this respect, determining the recognition accuracy can still be challenging.
+The key enzymes involved in the canonical MMR pathway are MutS~\cite{eisen1998}, MutL~\cite{lin2007}, and their homologs.
+MutS is an asymmetric dimer with a disc-shaped structure, featuring two channels separated by Domains I. The lower channel accommodates the DNA, while the ATPase sites are located at the top of the upper channel~\cite{borsellini2022}.
+MutL, also a dimer, possesses N-terminal ATPase domains that can be loaded onto DNA by MutS~\cite{groothuizen2015}.
+The prevailing model of MMR suggests that MutS scans DNA for mismatches without requiring energy and, upon detection, recruits MutL, which activates the repair process~\cite{jiricny2006,fishel2015}.
+However, this model is unable to account for all experimental observations~\cite{liu2016}.
+A recent study~\cite{hao2020} has indicated that the recognition of mismatches requires adenosine triphosphate (ATP) and involves both MutS and MutL.
+In addition, certain archaeal species are associated with alternative pathways such as NucS/EndoMS~\cite{ishino2016,nakae2016,white2018,marshall2020} that are even less understood.

-The recognition accuracy is about how an enzyme interrogates \cite{jiricny2000} a mismatch on the physical level \cite{tessmer2008}.
-Yet, interestingly, different MMR pathways increase DNA replication fidelity by a similar amount \cite{cox1976,ca2017}.
-This suggests that general principles constrain recognition accuracy.